 Now the fun started fixing up all the little problems.
 The first fundamentally important things to fix up were the controls.
-The steering was very far off center, making selecting options in the menu hard and spoiling the feel of driving straight.
+The steering was very far off center.
+Making selecting options in the menu hard and spoiling the feel of driving straight.
 Also the gear shifter was very slack and would actually fall out of 1st and 3rd gear if you didn’t keep your hand on the stick.
-I was supplied with a replacement gear shift when I got the cab, but to install it and fix the steering I had to remove the control panel.
+I was supplied with a replacement gear shift when I got the cab.
+Installing and repairing required the steering required removal of the control panel.

 The steering took a little longer to get right.
 In the end it was just a matter of adjusting the position of the steering potentiometer.
 This is done by removing the cog, then setting the steering wheel to center and reattach the white cog.

 The force feedback system was not functioning on this system when I got it.
 Its not essential to the running of the cab but the game did feel wrong as a result.
 Also the steering column has no spring assisted centering mechanism like Sega Rally did.
 Instead the motor system would pull the wheel back round.
 A faulty drive board was probably the problem.
 After sending a few emails around I managed to track down a replacement unit (with help from AGS) on eBay.
 As soon as it was installed and powered on the feedback system came back to life.

 The next thing I did was to clean the machine inside and out.
 All the sides and the top were very dirty.
 I used soapy water and a cloth to get through most of it, then a spray called Minute Clean to finish.